5 Best VPN Services for Privacy 🔒 – April 2021

 Have you been searching for the best VPN?
-You’ve probably been overwhelmed by the number of providers in the marketplace right now (there are over 300 providers!).
+You’ve probably been overwhelmed by the number of providers in the marketplace right now… There are over 300 different options!

 So, how do you make sure you choose the best one for yourself?
 See our criteria for choosing a Virtual Private Network for yourself.

-When enabled, the VPN also hides your IP address by changing it to an IP of its server.
-For example, if you browse the Internet from the US but use a Japanese server, your IP location will also change to somewhere in Japan.
-This way, others will be unable to track you, unless of course, you are logged into sites like YouTube or Google.
+When enabled, good VPNs also hides your IP address by changing it to an IP of one of their servers.
+For example, if you browse the Internet from the US but use a Japanese server, your IP address location will also change to somewhere in Japan.
+This means that others will be unable to track you, unless of course, you are logged into sites like YouTube or Google.

 There are many factors to consider when choosing a VPN.
 We recommend considering the following criteria: